ranul-pallemulle/CommQ.Data/README.md

 });
 ```

-To use `IDbReader` without a unit of work, a singleton `IDbReaderFactory` can be added to the DI container
+To use `IDbReader` without a unit of work, add an instance of `IDbReaderFactory` to the DI container

 ```csharp
 builder.Services.AddSingleton<IDbReaderFactory>(_ =>